Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Hatsugai-Kohmoto models

 We start with the band version of the HK model (bHK)\cite{hatsugai1992exactly} in which there is only one orbital per unit cell, compared to its n-orbital orbital generalization\cite{dmitry2024,mai2024}.
 The Hamiltonian of the band HK model is

-where $\xi_{\mathbf k}=\epsilon_{\mathbf k}-\mu$ is the kinetic term and $U_{\mathbf k}$ is the momentum-dependent density-density repulsion term.
-Due to the fixed point structure of this model\cite{HKfixedp}, we use a $\mathbf k$-independent $U_{\mathbf k}=U$ in the following calculation.
+where $\xi_{\mathbf k}=\epsilon_{\mathbf k}-\mu$ is the kinetic term and $U$ is the momentum-independent density-density repulsion term due to the fixed point structure of this model\cite{HKfixedp} .
 The (Matsubara) Green function of the band HK model has a two-pole structure